Brands and Influencers Beware: 5 Legal Mistakes You’re Probably Making Right Now

 2. Ambiguous Content Ownership Rights

-Consider this: Alex, a travel influencer, creates a video for a hotel chain.
-The brand uses it in a global ad campaign without his consent, prompting a copyright dispute.
+Picture this: Alex, a travel influencer, produces a stunning video for a hotel chain.
+The brand loves it so much that they reuse it in a global ad campaign without Alex’s consent.
+Sounds flattering, right?
+Until Alex realizes he was never paid or credited for that broader use.
+Now it’s a copyright dispute.

 How to Draft a Solid IP Clause: